smiks/helperFunctions-javascript/readme.md

 - #### base64ToUtf8(base64)
 decodes base64 back to UTF-8 string

+- #### findInArray(array, what)
+Fast search through array.
+It only works when looking for simple types.

 - #### findMinMax(array)
 Returns both MIN and MAX value of the array

 - #### compareFloats(floatA, floatB, [epsilon])
 Returns true if numbers floatA and floatB are inside of epsilon tolerance.

+- #### uuid(format = [8, 4, 4, 4, 12])
+Generates UUID string with a given format.
+Default format is 8-4-4-4-12 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+You can use your own format.
+For example [3, 3, 3] would return uuid in format xxx-xxx-xxx